lordoftheflies/jekyll-theme-portal/README.md

 - Start by adding your info in `_config.yml`
 - In `_layouts/front.html` reorder or remove section as you prefer.

+## Contributions

+Please submit a merge request and ping @marcia for review/merge

 ## Configurations:

 GitLab CI: [`.gitlab-ci.yml`]